kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - Conclusion: The iterative code is often shorter but can be harder to conceptualize than the recursive version.

 - Summary of Complexity and Logic
-    - Mathematical Basis: The $n!$ results and $O(n)$ insertion time are inherent to the problem's nature, regardless of whether the approach is iterative or recursive.
+    - Mathematical Basis: The `n!` results and `O(n)` insertion time are inherent to the problem's nature, regardless of whether the approach is iterative or recursive.
     - Flexibility: There are multiple ways to write the code, including removing numbers from the list before recursive calls, but the insertion method is often the simplest to implement.

 - Analogy for Understanding